LiveLike/livelike-docs/docs/Platform/concepts/user-profiles/blocking-profiles.md

 ## How Blocks Work

-When someone blocks someone else, they prevent the blocked person from actively engaging with them.
-Protections against active engagements are enforced at the system level, from the API layer upwards.
+When someone blocks someone else, they prevent the blocked person from direct interactions with them.
+Protections against direct interactions are enforced at the system level, from the API layer upwards.
 Once a bock is in place, it prevents the blocked user from:

 * inviting them to chat rooms.
 * adding them to chat rooms.